gvwilson/thirdbit/src/fiction/iffy/index.md

 "Don't know what we are,
 but figure if th' machines are lettin' us fly, they better not mess.
-The Zillions are in a panic too."
+The Zillions are tizzied too."

 Iffy grinned.
 "Tell 'em we'll explain when we get there."

-Aunt Naggie was waiting for them when they landed on the road outside town.
+Aunt Naggie was waiting when they landed on the road outside town.
 Her hug was as deep as the ocean.
 Iffy could have stayed in her foster mother's arms forever, but a familiar "Hey," pulled her out.